brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 #### Why was this pattern invented?

 We already know that functions create scopes.
-One scope does not have access to variables from an inner scope
+One scope does not have access to variables from an inner scope.
+All data that is inside a scope are encapsulated (private).

+If we used var to create the variable inside a function it would not be function scoped, unlike let and const